Physical Therapist Assistant (AAS)

 Physical therapist assistant lands at #7 on the U.S. Department of Labor’s 20 Fastest Growing Occupations list for 2019-2029.

-Why USF for Physical Therapist Assistant?
+Why Saint Francis for Physical Therapist Assistant?

 The University of Saint Francis is recognized as a leader in health sciences education around our region and beyond.
 Our strong academics and skilled faculty prepare future healthcare professionals for the practical aspects of the job, while our deeply held Franciscan values prepare our students to practice compassionate patient care.